DanielYKPan/date-time-picker/README.md

 **This package now supports Angular 2 and 4**

 ## Updates
+* Set the theme color.
+The default color is '#0070ba'.
+You could provide any valid [8-Digit Hex Codes](https://css-tricks.com/8-digit-hex-codes/) to change the picker theme color.
+You can see the effect from the demo. ([issue #25](https://github.com/DanielYKPan/date-time-picker/issues/25))
+* Fix AOT compile error ([issue #15](https://github.com/DanielYKPan/date-time-picker/issues/15))
 * Set to only show current month days in date picker. **[onlyCurrent]=" true "** (The default value is false).
 * Add seconds slider in time picker.
 If you set **[showSeconds]=" true "** , the time picker would have a slider for configuring the second value of your select moment.
     The default value is false.